thedges/PSContentReview/README.md

 * Document navigation can be done by drop-down list to view a specific document or left/right arrow buttons to sequentially move through the documents.
 * Once the record has been updated, the modal can be closed and you are placed back on the original record.

-Here are the configuration options:
+Here are the configuration options for the component:

 | Parameter  | Definition |
 | ------------- | ------------- |